mzazon/awesome-cloud-projects/aws/real-time-analytics-dashboards-kinesis-quicksight/real-time-analytics-dashboards-kinesis-quicksight.md

    echo "✅ Built and uploaded Flink application"
    ```

+   The Flink application is now compiled and uploaded to S3, ready for deployment.
+The Maven build process created a fat JAR containing all dependencies, ensuring the application runs correctly in the managed Flink environment without missing libraries or version conflicts.

    > **Warning**: Ensure Maven is properly installed and configured with internet access to download dependencies.
 The build process may take several minutes for the first run due to dependency downloads.

 6. **Create Managed Service for Apache Flink application**:

+   The Managed Service for Apache Flink application configuration defines the runtime environment, code location, and operational parameters.
+This step creates the serverless Flink cluster that will execute the streaming analytics job.
+The configuration includes auto-scaling settings, monitoring levels, and checkpoint configuration for fault tolerance and exactly-once processing guarantees.

    ```bash
    # Create comprehensive application configuration for the Flink service